 This accessible entrance requirement is considered part of the required upgrade for Design Level A4.
-The existing main entrance facing East Georgia Street is not accessible because a stair linking the street level to the main entrance level is the only path from the street to the entrance.
+The existing main entrance facing Wall Street is not accessible because a stair linking the street level to the main entrance level is the only path from Wall Street to the entrance.
 As such, a design strategy will have to be developed to address this condition.
-It is recommended to consider providing an exterior accessible ramp from the street level to the existing principal entrance.
+The following options can be considered: